sebinsua/Chai-Things/README.md

 ## Examples

 ### Something
-Use the `something` property on an array to test whether the assertion holds for one of its elements.
+Use the `something` property on an array to test whether _any_ Chai assertion holds for one of its elements.

 ```javascript
 // Although they are equal, two different { a: 'cat' } objects are not the same